 A unique perspective on civil liberties through the lens of history

 In recent years, decades-long movements in civil liberties have been at the forefront of the news.
 The struggle for civil rights and liberties defines our past and affects our present.
-Students and researchers can immerse themselves in civil rights history like never before with our new archive American Civil Liberties Union Papers, 1912-1990, part of the Making of Modern Law collection.
+Students and researchers can immerse themselves in civil rights history like never before with our new archive The Making of Modern Law: American Civil Liberties Union Papers, Part I: 1912-1990.
 Drawing from the records of the American Civil Liberties Union (ACLU), it focuses on civil rights, race, gender, and issues relating to the U.S. Supreme Court— topics intensely relevant to today’s curriculum and debates at both national and local levels.

 The American Civil Liberties Union (ACLU) has throughout its history consistently stood at the center of controversies involving the rights of Americans.
 Its records offer researchers a unique view of the inner workings of the organization and the hundreds of groups with which the ACLU interacted.
 Covering the years from before the ACLU’s official founding in 1920 through the 20th century, this archive offers an array of primary source materials on some of the most important issues that affected the United States.

 Access quality resources